Directions to Venues:

 Helmets are required, and you will need a Snell 2010 or newer.
 The club will have some loaners available.

 Check the schedule for specific locations, and the links for directions.
 Plan to arrive by 8:30.
 REGISTRATION WILL CLOSE AT 9:00.
 NO ENTRIES WILL BE ACCEPTED AFTER THAT TIME.
 Bring lunch and non-alcoholic beverages.
-Registration forms can be filled out online and printed out; you can bring it with you to the event, or fax it to:
+Registration forms can be performed online at:

 1. Fees and membership requirements.